thefubon/supabase-auth/content/blog/subscribe.md

 ---
-title: Subscribe to LearnVue
+title: Subscribe to Fubon
 description: some mildly spicy takes
 author: Matt Maribojoc
 ---

-# Subscribe to LearnVue
+# Subscribe to Fubon

 These are some of my hot takes...